Pshy0/pshy_merge/README.md

 # Compiling Modules

-The compiler script `combine.py` combines the given Lua modules into a single script that can run in TFM.
+The compiler script `combine.py` compiles the given Lua modules into a single script that can run in TFM.

 By defaults, modules will be looked for in `./lua/` and `./pshy/lua/`.